jonathanrtuck/mario/README.md

 ### notes

 - A collision must involve overlap, not just touching.
 Otherwise, the entity’s velocity will cause an overlap on next update, and it will be handled then.
-- This implementation assumes multiple collisions between two entities cannot occur simultaneously (e.g. mario hits the left and bottom of a brick at the same time when jumping into it diagonally).
+- This implementation assumes multiple collisions between the same two entities cannot occur simultaneously (e.g. mario hits the left and bottom of a brick at the same time when jumping into it diagonally).
   - It is assumed that one of the collisions must have occurred earlier, so only that one is handled in the update.
   - If the collisions do actually occur at the exact same moment somehow, which one the code will choose to handle is not defined.
     - The collisions are unstably sorted by time.